aaronkyle/concept/web-gis/README.md

 With regard to moving forward with ['GeoGig'](http://geogig.org/) in particular:

-I needs to create separate GeoGig repositories for 'public' data and for each of our 'client' projects (focusing initially on 'abadi'.
-The GeoGig repositories must have their 'MASTER' branch hosted on CCCS' servers.
+I needs to create separate GeoGig repositories for 'public' data and for each of our 'client' projects (focusing initially on 'client').
+The GeoGig repositories must have their 'MASTER' branch hosted on company servers.

 Progress with regard to enabling GeoGig on our server for shared team access:

-   1. We installed GeoGig to our data server:<br />

-		geogig@ip-10-167-186-14:/home/aaron$ geogig version

-		Project Version : 1.0-beta1
-		Build Time : August 14, 2014 at 17:44:46 ART
-		Build User Name : Gabriel Roldan
-		Build User Email : gabriel.roldan@gmail.com
-		Git Branch : r1.0-beta1
-		Git Commit ID : 9aae709f4f451802a09c14293c92a46372c868bd
-		Git Commit Time : August 14, 2014 at 17:43:33 ART
-		Git Commit Author Name : Gabriel Roldan
-		Git Commit Author Email : gabriel.roldan@gmail.comG
-		Git Commit Message : Set version to 1.0-beta1

-   1. We created a 'geogig' user added the appropriate the PATH variable to the user's `/bashrc` file to allow the user to call the geogig application
+   1. Establish database 'geogig' user and add PATH variable to the user's `/bashrc` file to allow the user to call the geogig application.

-1. We created a DNS entry to link traffic coming in from http://geogig.crossculturalconsult.com to our desired geogig server
+1. Created a DNS entry to link traffic coming in from http://geogig.url.com to our desired geogig server

 **Remaining tasks** to get the GeoGig set-up "working" for our current map-production needs are:

-   1. We need to configure nginx appropriately to allow us to push and pull data to each GeoGig project
+   1. Configure nginx appropriately to allow us to push and pull data to each GeoGig project

    1. Once GeoGig is up on the server, we then need to import all our existing data.